DiceDB/docs/src/content/docs/commands/RENAME.md

 ---
 title: RENAME
-description: Documentation for the Redis command RENAME
+description: Documentation for the DiceDB command RENAME
 ---

-# RENAME Command Documentation

-## Overview

 The `RENAME` command in DiceDB is used to change the name of an existing key to a new name.
 If the new key name already exists, it will be overwritten.
 This command is useful for renaming keys in a DiceDB database without having to delete and recreate them.